mananahmed/chapatimystery/_posts/2020-07-31-xqs_xxiii_-_a_conversation_with_sai_balakrishnan.md

 categories:
 - XQs
 ---
 *The XQs (Ten Questions) series is a conversation with the authors of new and exciting works in South Asian Studies, whose aim is not to "review" but to contextualize, historicize, and promote new scholarship.
-We thank **Atiya Khorakiwala** for conducting this interview.
+We thank **Ateya Khorakiwala** for conducting this interview.
 Please see [the archive of previous twenty two XQs](https://www.chapatimystery.com/posts/xqs.html).*

 ![alt text]({{site.baseurl}}/img/uploads/2020/XQ_SaiB.jpg)